 Founded by Ross Higgins and Jacques Prince, the non-profit Quebec Gay Archives regularly present public lectures, museum and gallery exhibitions, as well as poster exhibits.
 Their permanent collection includes thousands of photos by famed Montréal physique photographer Allan B. Stone.
 In July 2013, the Archives moved from 4067 Saint-Laurent Boulevard to their current location at 1000 Atateken Street.

-The city’s queer bars moved east to the Village following a concentrated Montréal police crackdown on downtown LGBTQ establishments that began before the 1976 summer Olympic games and peaked with the police raid on Bud’s (1250 Stanley Street) in June 1984, when 75 officers charged 122 men with being found in a common bawdy house.
+The city’s queer bars moved east to the Village following a concentrated Montréal police crackdown on downtown LGBTQ+ establishments that began before the 1976 summer Olympic games and peaked with the police raid on Bud’s (1250 Stanley Street) in June 1984, when 75 officers charged 122 men with being found in a common bawdy house.
+Rents in the east village were also much cheaper than rents downtown, and accelerated the move east.

 Alongside the 1977 Truxx police raid, the game-changing Sex Garage police raid is widely considered to be Montréal’s Stonewall.